-- Security prices will fluctuate.
-The value of your investment may fall over time. - The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
-This may occur at any point in time, including during the initial offering period. - The value of bonds or other fixed income securities held by the funds will generally fall if interest rates, in general, rise.
-No one can predict whether interest rates will rise or fall in the future. - The issuer of a security may be unwilling or unable to make income and/or principal payments in the future.
-This may reduce the level of distributions the trust or the funds pay which could reduce your income and cause the value of your units to fall. - The trust invests in shares of funds.
-Shares of these funds tend to trade at a discount from their net asset value and are subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
-Shares of these funds could also trade at a premium to their net asset value.
-If fund shares are purchased at a premium, then the trust will pay more than their net asset value which subjects the trust to the risk of the loss of this premium and corresponding loss of value to units of the trust.
+- The financial condition of an issuer may worsen or its credit ratings may drop, resulting in a reduction in the value of your units.
+This may occur at any point in time, including during the initial offering period. - There is no guarantee that interest rates, in general, will rise during the life of the trust consistent with the sponsor's outlook or that the investment objectives of the trust will be achieved.
+There is also no assurance that securities selected for the trust's portfolio will appreciate if interest rates rise during the life of the trust. - The value of bonds or other fixed income securities held by the funds will generally fall if interest rates, in general, rise.
+No one can predict whether interest rates will rise or fall in the future. - An issuer may be unable to make interest and/or principal payments in the future.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity which could negatively impact the ability of borrowers to make principal or interest payment on securities, when due. - An issuer may be unwilling or unable to declare dividends in the future or may reduce the level of dividends declared.
+This may reduce the level of income the trust receives which would reduce your income and cause the value of your units to fall.
+The COVID-19 pandemic has resulted in a decline in economic activity and caused many companies to reduce the level of dividends declared and many companies may be unwilling or unable to declare dividends for the foreseeable future.
+It is also possible that current or future government aid programs could limit companies from paying dividends as a condition to receiving government aid or discourage companies from doing so. - The trust invests in shares of ETFs.
+Shares of these funds may trade at a discount or premium from their net asset value.
+If fund shares are sold at a discount, then the trust will receive less than their net asset value.
+Alternatively, if fund shares are purchased at a premium, then the trust will pay more than their net asset value.
+These funds are also subject to risks related to factors such as the manager's ability to achieve a fund's objective and market conditions affecting a fund's investments.
 The trust and funds have management and operating expenses.
 You will bear not only your share of the trust's expenses, but also the expenses of the funds.
-By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - The trust is considered to be concentrated in securities issued by companies in the industrials sector.
-Negative developments in this sector will affect the value of your investment more than would be the case in a more diversified investment.
-General risks of companies in the industrials sector include the general state of the economy, worldwide competition, the impacts of existing and changing government regulations and spending, and consumer spending trends. - The portfolio includes securities issued by companies in the consumer products and services, health care, industrials and information technology sectors.
-Negative developments in these sectors may affect the value of your investment more than would be the case in a more diversified investment. - General risks of companies in the consumer products and services sector include the general state of the economy, intense competition and consumer spending trends.
+By investing in other funds, the trust incurs greater expenses than you would incur if you invested directly in the funds. - The portfolio includes securities issued by companies in the communications services, energy, health care, industrials, information technology and materials sectors.
+Negative developments in these sectors may affect the value of your investment more than would be the case in a more diversified investment. - General risks of companies in the communication services sector include the impacts of existing and changing government regulations, intense competitive pressures and rapid technological advances. - General risks of companies in the energy sector include volatile fluctuations in price and supply of energy fuels can be impacted by international politics, depletion, rising interest rates, exploration activities, weather and natural disasters, costs related to environmental damage and laws and regulations of various governments.